VIAVI designs and fabricates diffractive elements with both binary and analog phase profiles.

 The typical problem is to calculate the diffractive element surface structure, given the desired intensity distribution in the image plane.

-RPC Photonics has developed rigorous design and modeling codes that optimize the diffractive element maximizing performance for the specific manufacturing method.
+VIAVI has developed rigorous design and modeling codes that optimize the diffractive element maximizing performance for the specific manufacturing method.

 - Diffractive lenses